johncornflake/python-deepdive/learnin-part1.md

 If you have a default value for one of the positional args _before_ *args, the keyword args after do not need to have defaults.
 Even the keyword arguments after do _not_ have to have defaults. def my_func(a, b=2, *args, d=1, e) # perfectly valid

+### **kwargs
+No parameters can come after **kwargs

+### Application: A Simple Function Timer
+Used the function and it's args/kwargs to time a general function of any type. impor time def time_it(fn, *args, rep=5, **kwargs): start = time.perf_counter() for i in rang(rep):
+    fn(*args, **kwargs)
+  end = time.perf_counter()

+  return (end - start)

+### Parameter Defaults: Beware!!
+When python starts and modules are loaded, all code is executed immediately.
+For example, a=10 is put in memory, functions are put in memory.
+Default values of functions are also being created.
+In general, beware of using a mutable objects (or a callable) as a default arg. it will get run once and never again.

+Example, this may look right, but the default dt gets set *once* when it is executed and never again.
+So, if you don't pass a dt to this, it will print what it was set at on execution. def(msg, dt=datetime.now()): print(f"{dt}:  {msg}")

+Instead, use dt=None, then something like dt = dt or datetime.now() within the function instead.

+### Parameter Defaults: Beware Again!!
+Similar thing, but looking at mutables list lists or dicts and the problems that can arise with them as defaults.

+Also shows an example of where we *want* this to happen, like using a cache.
+If you defnine the default as an empty object and add to it, the cache gets saved for every future run.